NexusFuzzy/AzoDecrypt/README.md

 ![alt text](https://github.com/hariomenkel/AzoDecrypt/raw/master/screenshot3.PNG)

+Please note that this tool relies on a XOR key which sometimes changes from AzoRult version to version.
+If the fixed one doesn't work, you can use [AzoBrute](https://github.com/hariomenkel/AzoBrute) to get the correct XOR key.

 The script should also produce a ZIP file in the directory where it resides.
 The ZIP contains all credentials, cookies etc. how they were transmitted to the attacker.